trecksie/trecksie/README.md

-### Hi there, I am Trazy Amolly Nyabute, commonly known as Trecksie for you who loves long text and TANfor you who prefers short texts.
+### Hi there, I am Trazy Amolly Nyabute, commonly known as Trecksie for you who loves long text and TAN for you who prefers short texts.
 I do web, desktop & mobile dev 👋

 - 🔭 I’m currently working as a software developer